SangamnathIngalalli/stock-momentum-tracker/README.md

 # Stock Momentum Tracker

 A comprehensive automation tool designed to assist swing traders by tracking stocks that hit their 52-week highs and monitoring their daily price movements.
-This project uses Playwright for automation and maintains a local CSV database (`My_Track.csv`) of tracked stocks with full preservation of manually added columns.
+This project uses Playwright for automation and maintains a local Excel database (`My_Track.xlsx`) of tracked stocks with full preservation of manually added columns.

 ## 🚀 Features

-* **52-Week High Tracking**: Automatically reads daily reports of stocks hitting 52-week highs and adds new entries to the master tracking list (`My_Track.csv`).
+* **52-Week High Tracking**: Automatically reads daily reports of stocks hitting 52-week highs and adds new entries to the master tracking list.
+* **Strict Uniqueness**: Ensures strict "Unique Symbol" tracking.
+If a stock is already in your list (regardless of date), it won't be re-added, preventing duplicates.
-* **Price Monitoring**: Updates the current price from `today_price.csv` and calculates percentage changes for all tracked stocks.
+* **Price Monitoring**: Updates the current price from daily Bhavcopy `today_price.csv` and calculates percentage changes for all tracked stocks.
+* **Smart Sorting**: Automatically sorts your tracking sheet by Percentage Change (Ascending) to highlight underperforming stocks first.
-* **Column Preservation**: Safeguards all manually added columns (MyResearch Date, fundamentalScore, status, Reason, Allocation Justification) during updates.
+* **Dynamic Column Preservation**: Safeguards **ANY** manually added columns (e.g., WatchList, Score, Notes, etc.) during updates.
+You can add as many custom columns as you like.
+* **Robust Excel Handling**: Direct reading/writing of `.xlsx` files ensures formatting and data integrity are maintained.
-* **Sequential Pipeline**: A robust test runner that executes the tracking and updating processes in the correct order.
+* **Sequential Pipeline**: A robust test runner that executes the tracking, updating, and sorting processes in the correct order.
-* **Duplicate Prevention**: Ensures stocks are not added multiple times to the master list.
-* **Data Persistence**: Maintains a history of when stocks were added and their initial breakout price.

 ## 🛠️ Prerequisites